emaicus/Rangers-and-Ruffians/src/assets/markdown/rulebook.md

 *   __Tier 3.__ Levels 11-15, You are a hero sung about in songs.
 Your enemies include ancient evils.
 The fate of the world may be in your hands.

 The amount of healing done by spells, the amount of damage done by abilities, and the ferocity of the enemies that you face increases with each new tier.
 Mages also get access to new spells, and powerful magical items may become easier to find as your tier increases.

-#### Leveling Up.
+#### Leveling UpEach time you level up:

-Leveling up is tied to key story milestones, which should occur every 2-4 sessions.
-When you level up, you grow stronger and gain access to powerful new abilities.
+By default, an adventurer levels up when they gain enough experience points.
+This number is 30 by default, though the Grand Poohbah may choose to set a higher target at the start of the campaign or tier of play.
+Optionally, some Grand Poohbahs may choose to follow the "Milestone Leveling" rule, in which they tie leveling to key story milestones and forgo experience points entirely.

 Each time you level up:
 * __Increase your Health:__ Within a gameplay tier, gain +2 maximum health per level.

-*   __Gain a new spell or Ability:__ If your adventurer is a martial fighter or a half-caster, you gain a new ability as defined by your level-up path.
-If you are a full-caster, choose a new spell from the available chapters of your spellbook.

-#### When You Grow in Tier

-Tier change is tied to the resolution of one or more story arcs, such as the defeat of a major
+At levels 3, 6, 8, 11, 13, and 15:
+* Gain one new ability or spell

-Each time you grow in tier:
+When you grow in tier (levels 6 and 11):
 *   __Martial Characters gain Bonus Health:__ Non-casters gain an extra boost in health when they grow in tier.

-*   __Gain Access to New Spells:__ Spellcasters gain access to new spells in each successive tier.
+*   __Become Able to Learn Higher Level Spells and Abilities:__ Spellcasters gain access to new spells in each successive tier.

-*   __Increase your Stats:__ Increase two stats of your choice by +1.
+*   __Increase your Stats:__ Increase two different stats of your choice by +1.

-*   __Increase your Action Points:__ Gain +2 action points.
+*   __Increase your Action Points:__ Gain +1 action points.
 *   __Increase your Luck:__ Gain +1 maximum Luck.